arcus/education_modules/CONTRIBUTING.md

 If have an idea for a new module we should write, or if you are interested in writing a module for us, we'd love to hear from you!
 Please get in touch with us at dart@chop.edu, and review our [instructions on how to create an educational module](https://github.com/arcus/education_modules/blob/main/_for_authors/write_a_module.md).

-## Translating an exisiting module
+## Translating an existing module

 If you are interested in helping to translate one or more of our modules into a language other than English, please get in touch with us at dart@chop.edu, and thank you!

 ## Adapting or reusing our modules for your own project

 All of our content is published under a [creative commons license](#LICENSE).
-We belive in open science, open scholarship, and open education.
+We believe in open science, open scholarship, and open education.
 To make your own copy of all of our modules at once, [fork our repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

 If you are using our modules, we'd love to hear about it!